 South Edmonton Sanitary Sewer (SESS) Line

 The SESS is a system of deep sewer lines (called trunk lines) being built over several decades to provide new infrastructure that will store and carry wastewater from south Edmonton.
-A similar system is being built in north Edmonton (NESS).
+A similar system is being built in north Edmonton (NEST).

 Gold Bar already treats wastewater from south Edmonton today; the same wastewater that will be carried by the SESS system.
 The SESS system is expected to connect to Gold Bar around 2038.
 When it is connected in 2038 there will be no change in sewage volumes coming to Gold Bar; the same wastewater will arrive through a newer set of pipes.
-The NESS system is planned to connect to the Alberta Capital Region Wastewater Treatment Plant in Strathcona County near Fort Saskatchewan.
+The NEST system is planned to connect to the Alberta Capital Region Wastewater Treatment Plant in Strathcona County near Fort Saskatchewan.

 The Sanitary Servicing Strategy Fund (SSSF) Oversight Committee is responsible for deciding how sewage volumes are handled in the Edmonton Region.